-Endometrial cancer — the most common type of uterine cancer — begins in the endometrium, or the lining of the uterus.
-It’s also the most common gynecologic cancer, affecting about 62,000 women in the U.S. each year.
+Endometrial cancer, or adenocarcinoma of the endometrium, is the most common type of uterine cancer in the United States.
+This cancer originates in the endometrium, or the lining of the uterus.
+Approximately 62,000 women are diagnosed with endometrial adenocarcinoma in the U.S. each year.

 “Most women with endometrial cancer present with abnormal vaginal bleeding,” says Douglas A. Levine, MD, director of gynecologic oncology at NYU Langone’s Perlmutter Cancer Center.
 In fact, according to the National Cancer Institute (NCI), an analysis of 129 studies with more than 40,000 women found that 90 percent of post-menopausal women diagnosed with endometrial cancer experienced vaginal bleeding before their diagnosis.